Avaiga/taipy-doc/docs/manuals/gui/styling/index.md

   <figcaption>Styling fragments</figcaption>
 </figure>

-Note to style a heading, the syntax is slightly different: right after the text of the heading, you must insert a white space, as many sharp (#) characters as the heading uses, another white space, then the style construct.<br/>
+Note that to style a heading, the syntax is slightly different: right after the text of the heading, you must insert a white space, as many sharp (#) characters as the heading uses, another white space, then the style construct.<br/>
 Here is an example that works properly.